marcinkuzminski/rhodecode/docs/installation.rst

 Install from Cheese Shop
 ------------------------
-Rhodecode requires python 2.5 or 2.6 and will not run on older or newer versions of python.
-Python 2.7 is untested and thus not supported.
+Rhodecode requires python 2.x greater than version 2.5

 Easiest way to install ``rhodecode`` is to run::